tstack/lnav/docs/source/formats.rst

       If "left", padding to meet the minimum-width will be added on the right.
       If "right", padding will be added on the left. (v0.8.2+)
     :overflow: The algorithm used to shorten a field that is longer than "max-width".
+The following algorithms are supported:

-The only option at the moment is "abbrev", which removes all but the first letter in dotted text.
-For example, "com.example.foo" would be shortened to "c.e.foo". (v0.8.2+)
+        :abbrev: Removes all but the first letter in dotted text.
+For example, "com.example.foo" would be shortened to "c.e.foo".
+        :truncate: Truncates any text past the maximum width.
+        :dot-dot: Cuts out the middle of the text and replaces it with two dots (i.e. '..').

+      (v0.8.2+)
     :timestamp-format: The timestamp format to use when displaying the time for this log message. (v0.8.2+)
     :default-value: The default value to use if the field could not be found